clearpath-docs/jackal-sphinx-tutorials/doc/winsetup.rst

 .. code-block:: batch

-    choco install wget
+    :: Only need to install wget once. choco install wget
+    :: Close and Reopen the command Window.

     mkdir c:\ws
     cd c:\ws
     wget https://raw.githubusercontent.com/jackal/jackal-sphinx-tutorials/master/jackal.rosinstall
     wstool init src jackal.rosinstall

-    pip install pyproj==1.9.6
+    :: Later versions of pyproj are not deployed as a binary and do not build automatically pip install pyproj==1.9.6

     rosdep update